slodkipiesio/xviis-century-pirate-addon/README.md

-# XVII's century pirate addon for valkyrien skies and eureka
+# XVII's century pirate mod (or addon for valkyrien skies and eureka)

+*(this mod is firstly: W.I.P, secondly: splitted in two parts, one, that doesnt require valkyrien skies and eureka, and one thet does, i would consider using the valkyrien skies version as it will be better)*

-this is a little tiny add-on to the valkyrien skies and eureka that adds cannons and other pirate stuff [W.I.P]
+this is just a little tiny mod
+[W.I.P]

 Modrinth -> https://modrinth.com/mod/xviisxviis-century-pirate-mod